 The Family Farm Masquerade

 The “small family farm” is quickly becoming thing of the past.
 Farms may be owned by families, but they operate as factories.
 Today, the “family farm” is a misleading trope used by politicians and producers to portray the meat, dairy, and egg industries.
-They try to create an illusion that animal agriculture consists solely of small, local farms – where farmers heed careful attention to their animals’ welfare, and the animals live happy lives running around in green grass and engage in normal animal behaviors with their kin.
+They try to create an illusion that animal agriculture consists solely of small, local farms – where farmers heed careful attention to their animals’ welfare, and the animals live happy lives running around in green grass and engaging in normal animal behaviors with their kin.

 While small family farms certainly exist in Canada, these are the exceptions, not the norm.
 For an industry that kills nearly one billion land animals in Canada each year, the sheer volume of animals killed necessitates that factory farming exists.
 Animal agriculture wouldn’t be economically viable otherwise.